sanandrea/FileCounter.Xamarin/README.md

 ## Installation

 Open Project in Xamarin and build it.
-The output binary is under the `build` folder.
+The output binary is under the `bin` folder.

 ## Code Example